brk-a/system-design/0x00-system_design/0-livestreaming_app.md

     - which DB solution(s) do we implement?
         * depends; each has trade-offs
         * SQL-like DBs would be quite expensive from a resources (bandwidth, etc) perspective
-        * the coice of DB is also affected by the data you have, e.g. HDFS and S3 are great file systems for videos. alternatively, you can use [vimeo][def2]
+        * the choice of DB is also affected by the data you have, e.g. HDFS and S3 are great file systems for videos. alternatively, you can use [vimeo][def2]

     ```mermaid
         graph LR;